 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Shows interest in determining relevance of Seeks opportunities to read and/or participate in research and begins to Critically evaluates research related to the family therapy and Critically uses research to improve and evaluate own practice. research to own practice. apply to own practice. integrates into case planning. practice.
+Shows interest in Seeks opportunities to read and/or participate Critically evaluates research related to the Critically uses research to determining relevance of in research and begins to apply to own practice. family therapy and improve and evaluate own practice. research to own practice. apply to own practice. integrates into case planning.